The classical limit of quantum mechanics through coarse-grained measurements: Definition of the classical limit

 Although these conditions highlight a key distinction between the kinematics of quantum and classical mechanics, it is known that quasi-probability distributions are often used in quantum theory to calculate measurement probabilities.
 However, none of these distributions satisfy both classical conditions simultaneously.
-For example, the Wigner function satisfies Condition~(\ref{subset}) but violates Condition~(\ref{positive}) since it can take negative values, while the Husimi $Q$-function satisfies Condition~(\ref{positive}) but fails to fulfill Condition~(\ref{subset}).
-This failure reflects the incompatibility of quantum mechanics with a classical, non-contextual hidden variable model.
-Nevertheless, as we will demonstrate, our framework shows that these classical conditions can be satisfied when the system is restricted to sufficiently coarse-grained observables.
-Our next step is the definition of the dynamical classical limit.
+For example, the Wigner function satisfies Condition~(\ref{subset}) but violates Condition~(\ref{positive}) since it can take negative values, while the Husimi $Q$-function satisfies Condition~(\ref{positive}) but fails to fulfill Condition~(\ref{subset}) for general quantum measurements.
+This failure reflects the well-known incompatibility of quantum mechanics with a classical, non-contextual hidden variable model.
+Nevertheless, as we will show, our framework allows these classical conditions to be satisfied once the measurements on the system are restricted to sufficiently coarse-grained observables.
+We will later show that, for this restricted class of measurements, the $Q$-function is essential for furnishing a classical probability distribution in the sense of Eqs.~\eqref{positive} and~\eqref{subset}.
+We now proceed to define the dynamical classical limit.

-\textbf{Classical (deterministic) dynamics} for a closed system is defined as the limit of quantum mechanics where the probability distribution $P(x,p,t)$, satisfying Eqs.~(\ref{positive}) and (\ref{subset}), evolves according to Liouville's equation in phase space:
+\textbf{Classical (deterministic) dynamics} for a closed system is defined to hold when the probability distribution $P(x,p,t)$, satisfying Eqs.~(1) and~(2), evolves according to Liouville’s equation in phase space:

-where $\{...\,,...\}$ denotes the Poisson bracket, and $H(x,p,t)$ is the classical Hamiltonian governing the system.
+where $\{ \cdot \, , \cdot\}$ denotes the Poisson bracket, and $H(x,p,t)$ is the classical Hamiltonian governing the system.